close

 Newsletter icon

-Digitalisation of the healthcare system is an important topic in Switzerland.
-Many actors have developed new solutions and initiatives to support this ambitious goal.
+Digitalisation of the healthcare system is an important and pressing topic in Switzerland.
+Many actors are developing new solutions and initiatives to support this ambitious goal.
 Because of this, it is hard to keep track of all activities and what they focus on.

 This map will help you to better understand the complexity of the ecosystem, find synergies between different organisations, enhance collaboration and identify existing gaps.